Escaping Model Collapse via Synthetic Data Verification: Near-term Improvements and Long-term Convergence: One-Dimensional Gaussian Toolkit

-In this section, we consider a degenerated special case of our model, i.e., the one-dimensional Gaussian mean estimation problem (i.e., covariate $x \equiv 1$) with verifier-filtered synthetic data.
-This analysis not only serves as a warm-up, but also develops major technical toolkit which will be foundational for our later proof of the main theorems.
+In this section, we provide a toolkit for analyzing the one-dimensional Gaussian mean estimation problem with verifier-filtered synthetic data.
+This toolkit serves as the foundation for our analysis of the linear regression models.
 We will establish several key lemmas and theorems that characterize the MSE of the mean estimator under the one-dimensional Gaussian model.
 These results will be instrumental in proving Theorem~\ref{thm:linear:one_step} and Theorem~\ref{thm:linear:long_term} in Appendix~\ref{app:linear}.